jatschudy/jatschudy.github.io/_posts/Domain Management/Hyper-V/2023-06-05-deploy-hyperv.md

 3. Start-Process Powershell -Verb RunAs
 4. Get-Volume
 5. Set-Volume -DriveLetter # -NewFileSystemLabel "LABELNAME"

+*Return to diskpart and remove the volume label*
+1. remove letter #

 ### Online Disks for Other Nodes
 1. RDP into node